localstack/docs/content/en/user-guide/aws/sqs/index.md

 See the [DeleteQueue API Reference](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_DeleteQueue.html).
 LocalStack disables this behavior by default, but it can be enabled by starting LocalStack with `SQS_DELAY_RECENTLY_DELETED=1`.

 ## Deprecated providers

 LocalStack has two other third-party providers for SQS that have since been deprecated: [moto](https://github.com/spulec/moto) and [elasticmq](https://github.com/softwaremill/elasticmq).
-To activate the moto provider, start localstack with `PROVIDER_OVERRIDE_SQS=legacy`.
-If you want to activate elasticmq, you need to set both `PROVIDER_OVERRIDE_SQS=legacy SQS_PROVIDER=elasticmq`.
-The two providers are no longer tested or supported.
+To activate the moto provider, start LocalStack with `PROVIDER_OVERRIDE_SQS=legacy`.
+If you want to activate ElasticMQ, you need to set both `PROVIDER_OVERRIDE_SQS=legacy SQS_PROVIDER=elasticmq`.
+The two providers have been deprecated and are no longer tested or supported.

 {{% alert title="Persistence Support" color="info" %}}
 As of now the [LocalStack Pro persistence mechanism]({{< ref "persistence-mechanism#persistence-mechanism---pro-version" >}}) is only supported for the default SQS provider.